Ping SDKs

 "Bridge code" development is a concept common to mobile apps built using hybrid technologies.
 "Hybrid" is a term used when a portion of the mobile app is written in a language that is not native to the platform (Android and Java or iOS and Swift).
 Flutter is an open source framework by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.
 Flutter requires this bridging code to provide the Hybrid (Dart) layer access to native (Swift in this case) APIs or dependencies.

 We also touch on some concepts and patterns popularized by the Flutter library.
-Since ForgeRock does not (as of this writing) provide a Flutter version of our SDK.
-Instead, we present this how-to as a guide to basic development of "bridge code" for connecting our iOS SDK to the Flutter layer.
+Since we do not (as of this writing) provide a Flutter version of our SDK, instead, we present this how-to as a guide to basic development of "bridge code" for connecting the Ping SDK for iOS to the Flutter layer.

-This guide covers how to implement the following application features using version 3 of the ForgeRock iOS and JavaScript SDK:
+This guide covers how to implement the following application features using version 3 of the Ping SDK for iOS and Ping SDK for JavaScript:

 1. Authentication through a simple journey/tree.